Strong Bounds for Evolution in Undirected Graphs: Suppressor bounds

 Therefore, summing up these equations for every $1\leq k\leq n-1$ it follows that

 and thus, since $p_{0}=0$ and $p_{n}=1$,

 \end{proof}

-We are now ready to provide our main result in this section which provides the first non-trivial lower bound for the fixation probability on arbitrary graphs, parameterized by the maximum ratio between two different temperatures in the graph.
+We are now ready to provide our main result in this section which provides a lower bound for the fixation probability on arbitrary graphs, parameterized by the maximum ratio between two different temperatures in the graph.

 \begin{theorem}[Thermal Theorem] Let $G=(V,E)$ be a connected undirected graph and $r>1$.
 Then $f_{r}(v)\geq \frac{r-1}{r+\frac{\deg v}{\deg _{\min }}}$ for every $ v\in V$. \end{theorem}

 \begin{proof} Let $G$ have $n$ vertices, i.e.~$|V|=n$.
 Our proof is based on the linear system $L_{0}$ of Definition~\ref{system-L0-def}.
 Namely, we consider the linear system $L_{0}$ with weight $d_{v}=\frac{1}{\deg v}$ for every vertex $ v\in V$.
 Note that $d_{\min }=\frac{1}{\deg _{\max }}$ and $d_{\max }=\frac{1 }{\deg _{\min }}$.
 Recall that $\mathcal{M}_{0}$ is the Markov chain that can be defined from the linear system $L_{0}$ (cf.~Observation~\ref {Markov-chain-M-0-obs}), and that every state $S\notin \{\emptyset ,V\}$ of $ \mathcal{M}_{0}$ has exactly two transitions, namely to states $S+y(S)$ and $ S-x(S)$.